 As well as committing to ethical and environmentally-friendly processes in its products, Sundried supports charities such as Water for Kids and Surfers Against Sewage.

 Established in 1991, you may well have heard of People Tree's ethical womenswear products.
 The first clothing company in the world to receive the World Fair Trade Organization's Fair Trade product mark, People Tree has been bringing high-quality clothes with principles to us for several decades.

 Now, it's selling activewear too!
-Its products are made using natural, biodegradable materials as much as possible, and are sourced from socially responsible organizations and factories.
+Its products are made using natural, biodegradable materials as much as possible, and are sourced from socially responsible organisations and factories.

-Buy: These luxe, loose-fitting Sasha trousers ($79) and this super-stylish cross back yoga top ($29).
+Buy: Luxe, loose-fitting Sasha trousers ($79) and the super-stylish cross back yoga top ($29).
 The top is made by Assisi Garments, a company which employs disabled and disadvantaged women in south India.

 Both shoes are vegan, and the foams are much kinder on the planet than virgin plastics and foams often found in running shoes, so an innovation worth checking out.